icpc/ccs-specs/Contest_API.md

 hide some objects from the client, may omit certain properties, or may embargo or omit objects based on the current state of the contest.

+## Extensibility

+This specification is meant to cover the basic data of contests, with the idea that server/client implementations can extend this with more endpoints, properties, and/or capabilities.
+The following requirements are meant to ease extensibility:

+- Clients should accept additional (unknown) event types in notifications.
+- Clients should accept additional (unknown) properties in endpoints.
+- Clients should accept additional (unknown) capabilities.
+- Servers should not expect clients to recognize more than the basic, required specification.
+- In this specification and extensions, a property with value `null` may be left out by the server (i.e. not be present).
+A client must treat a property with value `null` equivalently as that property not being present.

 ### File references

 The `href` property of [file reference objects](json_format#file) must always